anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/DEMO2-VM-RECOVERY.md

 ### Step 2: Simulate Data Corruption Scenario

-> **Note**: In a real scenario, you would access the VM console and run destructive commands like `rm -rf /*`, making the VM unresponsive.
-For this demo, we simulate by deleting the VM and storage directly.

 1. Access the VM over SSH and remove /*:
 ```bash
 virtctl ssh cloud-user@dev-vm-web-02 -c "sudo rm -rf /*"